+> Ping Config

-Ping Config Destination IP: Enter the IP address of the destination node for Ping test.
+Destination IP: Enter the IP address of the destination node for Ping test.
+Both IPv4 and IPv6 are supported.
 Ping Times: Enter the amount of times to send test data during Ping testing.
 The default value is recommended.
 Data Size: Enter the size of the sending data during Ping testing.
 The default value is recommended.
 Interval: Specify the interval to send ICMP request packets.
 The default value is recommended.